-For now, I’m happy to have ticked this one off.
 I don’t like to pinch people’s idea and not give credit, it’s not my style so this idea was inspired by Paula’s Baked Vanilla Donut recipe at Call Me PMC but it was neither gluten nor dairy free.
 I decided on this occasion not to go the whole hog and go egg free too but if you comment below to indicate you’d be interested in an egg free version, I’ll give it a fair old crack of the whip.

-- 100 g plain gluten free flour I used Free From Fairy Flour
+- 100 g gluten free plain flour

 - 1 tsp baking powder